pipefy/RecruitmentExercise/README.md

 |--------------------------------------------|----------------------|
 | pipefydevrecruitingfakeuser@mailinator.com | piBag2uUBesD6X1q78FR |

-The Pipefy's organization you will displays the card is:
+The Pipefy's organization you will display the cards is:

 | Organization ID |
 |-----------------|